 - 25 bodyweight lateral lunges (each side) — It’s okay to alternate.

 - 25 glute bridges

 If this looks like a lot, that’s because it is.
-If it you still have gas in the tank and have more sweat to break, add a third round.
-Two rounds will total to 400 reps, three rounds will total to 600 reps.
-There is no time limit so if you need to add in breaks, do so.
+If you still have gas in the tank and have more sweat to break, add a third round.
+Two rounds will total 400 reps.
+Three rounds will total 600 reps.
+There is no time limit, so if you need to add in breaks, do so.

-Additional tip for anyone training either barefoot or in socks: during the eccentric motion of the squat and the lunge, try to grip the floor with your foot.
-Then on the concentric motion drive through only the heel.
-Gripping the floor with your foot can help with balance and keep your knee in proper alignment during the movement.
+- During the eccentric motion of the squat and the lunge, try to grip the floor with your foot.
+Then on the concentric motion drive through the heels.
+Gripping the floor with your foot can help balance and keep your knee in proper alignment during the movement.

 4 rounds of:

 - 8 push-Ups

 - 4 diamond push-ups

 - 8 bodyweight skull crushers